lgraesser/SLM-experiment-log/experiments/AC_benchmark.md

 [Proposed by Konda and Tsitsiklis in 2003](http://www.mit.edu/~jnt/Papers/J094-03-kon-actors.pdf), Actor Critic is a method that uses an actor and a critic.
 The actor outputs parameters to sample the actions; the critic calculates the value for the policy loss.

+Plain AC uses TD error for loss, in contrast with an advantage function for A2C.

 TODO clear below; link original paper

 **Name:** Actor Critic Benchmark